kratapps/sf-plugin/README.md

   $ sf kratapps data csv2yaml

 FLAG DESCRIPTIONS
-  -o, --schema-org=<value>  Org to describe the objects.
+  -o, --target-org=<value>  Org to describe the objects.

     When objects are described, fields such as numbers or booleans are parsed correctly and not retained as strings.